DoDAO-io/raising-funds-using-defi/generated/questions/fjord-foundry.md

 ##### What is the mechanism of price discovery in LBPs?

-- [ ]  A. Price starts low and increases based on a pre-configured price decay curve.
+- [ ]  Price starts low and increases based on a pre-configured price decay curve.
-- [ ]  B. Price starts high and drops based on a pre-configured price decay curve.
+- [ ]  Price starts high and drops based on a pre-configured price decay curve.
-- [ ]  C. Price remains constant and does not change.
+- [ ]  Price remains constant and does not change.
-- [x]  D. Price is determined by a number of factors such as demand and thus does not necessarily increase or decrease
+- [x]  Price is determined by a number of factors such as demand and thus does not necessarily increase or decrease

 Hint: NoHint

 Explanation: Price is determined by a number of factors such as demand and thus does not necessarily increase or decrease.

+Sub Topics: No Sub-Topics

+---

+##### Which of these is not a configuration option while creating a new LBP?

+- [ ]  Start weight
+- [ ]  End weight
+- [ ]  Duration
+- [x]  Final Price

+Hint: NoHint

+Explanation: Price is determined by a number of factors such as demand and can not be predetermined.
+Thus it is not available as a configuration option.

 Sub Topics: No Sub-Topics